Please note the gardening section of the site has now been moved to www.GardenersHQ.com.

 If you have grown a fantastic looking specimen and would like it displayed on this site, then please send me an email, via the contacts page, and I'll get it online in the relevant species page as soon as I can.
 Information on growing plants such as the peruvian lily can be found by using the garden plants index or by use of the list of scientific name of plants.

 We have a new vegetable section; this includes advice on sowing, growing and harvesting plants for consumption, examples include growing celery, growing tomatoes, and growing peppers.

 Plant Biology Aims

-The eventual aim of the plant biology advice site is to be a one-stop point of call for all people with a love of botany, whether scientific or for pleasure.
+The eventual aim of the plant biology advice site is to be a one-stop point of call for all people with a love of botany and an interest in the biolog of plants, whether scientific or for pleasure.
 We feel that the university rankings and gardening advice offered will be of great general use and hope that you enjoy your visit to the site; whether you need to know how to grow a kiwi fruit or perform microarray analysis of plant RNA we hope to be of service.
 Please feel free to contact me with ideas for the plant biology site.
 You may also enjoy my other websites: